MichaelVoelkel/ChartJs2QML/README.md

 ## Animation of changes

 We have added the possibility to change data and animate to changed data.
 The file `animationExample.qml` can be started to see how it works.
 Just update the corresponding `chartData` property of `Chart` and then call its function `animateToNewData`.
 Graphs are not rebuilt but rather data is just updated within Chart.js, which is convenient in terms of resource-usage and performance.
+You can also define via QML the easing type and duration of the animation.

 ## Notes